Graduate Student Research Progress Tracking

 * This is a fillable pdf form and can be signed with digital signatures.
 Download the pdf from your browser (Firefox and Internet Explorer work best with digital signatures) and save it to your desktop.
 Open the form using Adobe Acrobat Reader and save it again after filling it in.

 General rationales and practical advice on progress reporting are available on the Monitoring student progress page of the Supervision: Graduate and Postdoctoral Support website.

-Graduate students and postdoctorals must inform themselves of, and adhere to, the Research Policies and Guidelines outlined in McGill's Graduate and Postdoctoral e-Calendar, as well as those outlined in the Policy on intellectual property.
+Graduate students and postdoctorals must inform themselves of, and adhere to, the Research Policies and Guidelines outlined in McGill's Graduate and Postdoctoral e-Calendar.

-Additional guidelines and tips can be found on McGill's Research and International Relations website.
+Additional guidelines and tips can be found on McGill's Research and Innovation website.

 Research ethics and safety

 Researchers working with human participants or animals, or who will be dealing with radioactive or biohazardous materials, must obtain proper certification before the research can begin.
 For detailed ethics and safety policies, as well as instructions on obtaining certification, please visit the Ethics and Compliance webpage.
 Additional information on research and lab safety can be found at the Environmental Health and Safety Office.

 SKILLSETS also offers graduate students and postdoctoral fellows interactive workshops that provide an introduction to ethically sensitive aspects of conducting research with human subjects.